-SECTION 1 Introduction ٦ 3 Section 1.1 What to do if you have a problem or concern 3 Section 1.2 What about the legal terms?
-3 SECTION 2 You can get help from government organizations that are not connected with us S ••••• 3 Section 2.1 Where to get more information and personalized assistance 3 SECTION 3 To deal with your problem, which process should you use?
+Section 1 Introduction 3 Section 1.1 What to do if you have a problem or concern .
+3 Section 1.2 What about the legal terms?
+3 Section 2 You can ge t help from government organizations that are not connected with us ••••• .
+3 Section 2.1 Where to get more information and personalized assistance 3 Section 3 To deal with n your problem, which process should you use?
 4 Section 3.1 Should you use the process for coverage decisions and appeals?
 Or should you use the process for making complaints?
-COVERAGE IS AND APPEALS SECTION 4 A guide to t he basics of coverage decisions and appeals 5 Section 4.1 Asking for coverage decisions and making appeals: the big picture 5 Section 4.2 How to get help when you are asking for a coverage decision or making an appeal 6 Section 4.3 Which section of this chapter gives the details for your situation?
-6 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal7 Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cos of your care st Section 5.2 Step-by-step: How to ask for a coverage decision (how to ask our plan to authorize or provide the medical care coverage you want) Section 5.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a medical care coverage decision made by our plan)1 Section 5.4 Step-by-step: How a Level 2 Appeal is done1 4 Section 5.5 What if you are asking us to pay you for our share of a bill you have received for medical care?1 6 SECTION 6 How to ask us to cover a longer inpatient hospital stay if you think the doctor is you too soon1
+Coverage decisions a nd appeals Section 4 A guide to t he basics of coverage decisions and appeals 4 Section 4.1 Asking for coverage decisions and making appeals: the big picture .
+4 Section 4.2 How to get help when you are asking for a coverage decision or making an appeal .
+6 Section 4.3 Which section of this chapter gives the details for your situation?
+6 Section 5 Your medic al care: How to ask for a coverage decision or make an appeal .
+7 Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the co of your care ost Section 5.2 Step-by-step: How to ask for a coverage decision (how to ask our pla to authorize or provide the medical care coverage you want) Section 5.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review a medical care coverage decision made by our plan) Section 5.4 Step-by-step: How a Level 2 Appeal is done 14 Section 5.5 What if you are asking us to pay you for our share of a bill you have received for medical care?
+16 Section 6 How to ask us to cover a longer inpatient hospital stay if you think the doctor is S discharging you too soon